 Two pages of "Extra Exercises" at the back of the book provide suggestions for nine additional writing projects from other genres such as a monologue, a poem, and a brief article.

-I really liked the original version of this course, but this latest version is even better with the additional instructional material and improved questions throughout the lessons that should really help students become enthusiastic story writers.
-And the fact that this happens by using Scripture as the source material is a real bonus.
+In Their Sandals should really help students become enthusiastic story writers.
+And the fact that this happens by using Scripture as the source material is a bonus.
 In addition, the price is unbeatable; the student book is inexpensive, and the teacher manual is a free download at the publisher's website.